 2. Term of the Agreement.
 The time period of the listing agreement

 3. Brokerage Relationship.
 Real estate agents can represent seller’s as a seller’s agent or a transaction broker.

 Broker Duties.
 These reflect what the agent does on behalf of the seller which includes negotiate on the seller’s behalf, not disclose if they will take less money and why the seller is selling their home.

 4. Compensation.
 The real estate agent only realizes a commission with a closed sale.
-The standard real estate commission is 6%.
+The typical real estate commission is 6%.
 3% of the total amount is offered out to a buyer’s agent or transaction broker.

 5. Internet & MLS.
 The seller’s home will be posted in the MLS and on-line in other real estate related sites, to include the property address and photos.

 6. Seller obligations.
 The seller will negotiate and communicate through the listing agent.

 7. Price and terms.
 The listing price and loan terms the seller is willing to accept.
 Only the listing agent and the seller see this document, this is not information that the buyer is able to view.

 8. Earnest money.
 The amount of earnest money being requested

 9. Seller proceeds.
 How the seller would like to receive their proceeds, either funds wired or a cashier’s check